Undline/UndChain/readme.md

 ### Security

 There is a concern with quantum computing on the rise that traditional cryptographic algorithms may become obsolete.
 If history tells us anything is that it's a matter of when a cryptographic algorithm will be cracked rather than if.
-Because of that potential danger, UndChain can modulate and / or change it's cryptographic algorithm. *This is why we have usernames rather than just use public keys* Initially we will use standard AES encryption since that is industry standard and seems like it should work for quite a while longer.
+Because of that potential danger, Modulr can modulate and / or change it's cryptographic algorithm. *This is why we have usernames rather than just use public keys* Initially we will use standard AES encryption since that is industry standard and seems like it should work for quite a while longer.
 When we are close to that algorithm being compromised we will initiate a crypto swap.
 This will notify users to generate a new public / private key pair using a more secure cryptographic algorithm.
 The user then responds with the public key to the new protocol and signs it with the current private key so we know it comes from them.
 The Validators then update the users file to reflect the new public key and on the day of go live we use those signatures instead.
 If a user fails to update their keys then during the next transaction we initiate a forced key migration (which sounds worse than what it is, basically we send a emergency message back saying to update the key).
 If that fails, then we allow the account to continue, but notify them that the account is high risk and can be compromised at anytime.
-UndChain should NEVER force a user to update their keys, but should warn them of the danger of not doing so. *Important to note, once we reach zero day (meaning the attack is live) we do not allow the user to change the key since we don't know if it's them.
+Modulr should NEVER force a user to update their keys, but should warn them of the danger of not doing so. *Important to note, once we reach zero day (meaning the attack is live) we do not allow the user to change the key since we don't know if it's them.
 Instead they can use the freeze feature and hopefully it will go to a updated account.
 Or they can loose their digital assets if and when someone cracks their account.*

 - Interesting thought would be to allow users to update their key at anytime, but I am not sure why anyone would do this.
 The validator has to mark the active public key anyway so it wouldn't matter if they did update their keys.
 	- Could lead to an attack if users are constantly updating their keys.
 Maybe charge for out of sequence key update?